dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

 ![image](https://user-images.githubusercontent.com/35997289/146782431-46aba436-71bc-452f-89c8-d3380562e59d.png)

-- **User Hygiene**: Shows the overall state of the user population based on high-privilege users, users that have not logged in for an extended period, users that have not changed the password for an extended period, and users with Password Never Expired set.
+1 - **User Hygiene**: Shows the overall state of the user population based on high-privilege users, users that have not logged in for an extended period, users that have not changed the password for an extended period, and users with Password Never Expired set.
 ![01 User Hygiene](https://user-images.githubusercontent.com/35997289/146858944-b030be17-4e0a-49b1-aea0-0a919b65edb9.jpg)

-- **Computer Hygiene**: Shows which computers within the domain are active with logins.
+2 - **Computer Hygiene**: Shows which computers within the domain are active with logins.
 It will present computers based on the Operating System version, with stale logins and passwords.
 ![02 Computer Hygiene](https://user-images.githubusercontent.com/35997289/146858966-8c201466-78b7-422d-b3d6-27815f27c312.jpg)

-- **LAPS Deploy**: Local Administrative Password Solution (LAPS) Deploy tab shows how many computers have been configured by the LAPS solution.
+3 - **LAPS Deploy**: Local Administrative Password Solution (LAPS) Deploy tab shows how many computers have been configured by the LAPS solution.
 It will show which Operating Systems have LAPS deployed and the up-to-dateness vector on the LAPS Password.
 ![03 LAPS Deploy](https://user-images.githubusercontent.com/35997289/146858975-d6794574-dc27-4c9d-a7b7-91cc137a9255.jpg)

-- **LAPS Audit**: This tab shows which users retrieve the passwords for the local systems to use locally.
+4 - **LAPS Audit**: This tab shows which users retrieve the passwords for the local systems to use locally.
 LAPS Auditing helps unveil which user account has accessed the local administrator’s password of a given computer.
 ![04 LAPS Audit](https://user-images.githubusercontent.com/35997289/146859148-8e486ed9-cd0e-4aa3-8435-62fe216c39a9.jpg)

-- **Non-Existent users activity**: This tab tracks the non-existent and potentially _sprayed_ accounts in your environment.
+5 - **Non-Existent users activity**: This tab tracks the non-existent and potentially _sprayed_ accounts in your environment.
 These are accounts generating failed logins (4625s) in which the sub-status code references a non-existent account.
 (Note: these failed logins are distinct from existing accounts with incorrect passwords).
 You should look especially for machines hosting – or accounts exhibiting – a pattern of non-existent user types of failed logins.
 These can be early indicators of attack or attempted attack.
 ![05 Non-Existent users](https://user-images.githubusercontent.com/35997289/146858992-d0bbddd4-0373-4203-a8c2-7e2885cbc27a.jpg)

-- **Group Changes**: This tab will show which Active Directory Groups have been changed.
+6 - **Group Changes**: This tab will show which Active Directory Groups have been changed.
 It will also show which users are making the most number of changes.
 ![06 Group Changes](https://user-images.githubusercontent.com/35997289/146858999-6e4c4bac-1024-4d2a-bf93-35815c0c1df1.jpg)

-- **User Authentication**: This tab will show which users are authenticating.
+7 - **User Authentication**: This tab will show which users are authenticating.
 It gives an overview of the authentication being performed by a specific user.
 ![07 User Auth](https://user-images.githubusercontent.com/35997289/146859005-4afa0b4b-bbfe-4af6-838b-c96b3499fed9.jpg)

-- **SChannel**: This tab will show where SChannel authentication is occurring.
+8 - **SChannel**: This tab will show where SChannel authentication is occurring.
 It will show which computer that was initiating the Schannel authentication.
 You will need to temporarily install the MMA on the webserver or whatever server you suspect is using SSL or another deprecated encryption method.
 Then you will be able to see the actual cipher suite used and remediate the deprecated ones in use.
 ![08 SChannel](https://user-images.githubusercontent.com/35997289/146859019-5de1c645-fcde-458c-9f03-ecc82eb272b6.jpg)

-- **Security Log Clear**: This tab shows where the security log has been cleared and by which user.
+9 - **Security Log Clear**: This tab shows where the security log has been cleared and by which user.
 ![09 Security Log Clear](https://user-images.githubusercontent.com/35997289/146859028-8775c5b2-326d-443f-9787-987791ce38f3.jpg)

-- **Audit Policy Changes**: This tab shows an attacker’s attempts to cover his tracks as he potentially has created environmental persistence
+10 - **Audit Policy Changes**: This tab shows an attacker’s attempts to cover his tracks as he potentially has created environmental persistence
 ![10 Audit Policy Changes](https://user-images.githubusercontent.com/35997289/146859036-2ed68690-4756-4482-aeb8-d4a7e6ae02cc.jpg)

-- **User Management**: This tab shows the most common user management activities within the forest.
+11 - **User Management**: This tab shows the most common user management activities within the forest.
 User Management in a typical environment is relatively static and does not change much unless something is altered.
 ![11 User Management](https://user-images.githubusercontent.com/35997289/146859040-6912a3be-5e9c-411d-8c86-38b3f2c36b67.jpg)

-**Note**: We recommend using this workbook together with the **Insecure Protocols** workbook of Microsoft Sentinel to identify their use and help remove Insecure Protocols from your Active Directory and Azure Active Directory.
+**Note**: Apart from this workbook, we recommend using the **Insecure Protocols** workbook of Microsoft Sentinel to identify their use and help to remove Insecure Protocols from your Active Directory and Azure Active Directory.

 ## Requirements
-To be able to use all scenarios of this workbook, you will need to meet the following requirements:
+To be able to consume all scenarios described, it is necessary to meet the following requirements:
 1. Have an enabled Azure Subscription with a **Microsoft Sentinel workspace**.
 2. Create a new Group Policy Object to enable the necessary **audit policies** and **registry keys** in your Active Directory (applied to Domain Controllers).
 3. Configure SACL for **Auditing LAPS**
-4. Enable **all Microsoft Defender for Cloud plans** in the Microsoft Sentinel workspace and configure "All events" in data collection.
+4. Deploy a server as **Log Analytics Gateway**.
-5. Deploy a server to act as **Log Analytics Gateway** and run the **Custom HTTP Data Collector API (PowerShell script)**.
+5. Configure the **Custom HTTP Data Collector API (PowerShell script)**.
-6. **Connect** your Domain Controllers to Microsoft Sentinel throughout a Log Analytics Gateway by deploying the Microsoft Monitoring Agent.
+6. **Connect** your Domain Controllers to Microsoft Sentinel throughout the Log Analytics Gateway (req.
+4) by deploying the Microsoft Monitoring Agent.

 ## Deployment steps

 ### 1 - Advanced audit policies and registry keys configuration in Domain Controllers.

 #### Advanced Audit Policies
-To generate the Security Events which will be collected and shown in the workbook, it is needed to configure a new GPO, applied to Domain Controllers, to enable the following audit policies:
+To generate the necessary Security Events in the Domain Controllers it is needed to configure a new GPO (applied to Domain Controllers) to enable the following audit policies:

 **Computer Configuration\Policies\Windows Settings\Security Settings\Advanced Audit Policy Configuration\Audit Policies\**
 - **DS Access**